20+ Years of Journey

 Visits rural India to assess the state of untreated childhood blindness.

-Realizes the urgent need for pediatric outreach
+Realizes the urgent need for pediatric outreach and the potential for scientific discovery.

 June - July 2003